getporter/porter/docs/content/quickstart.md

 ## List

-To see all of the bundles installed, you can use the `porter list` command.
+To see the bundle installations, use the `porter list` command.

 ```
 porter list